Special Report

 Walgreens Acne Control Cleanser: $5.49 (5 Ounce)

-You may have pores or some acne you need to take care of.
-This still affects some adults.
 Walgreens dominates if you are purchasing acne products without a reward system.
-However, if you sign up for CVS reward systems, you can get 30 percent off any item on most Thursdays.
-CVS also offers little sale coupons that mark the original price down.
-Walgreens offers 1 percent for every dollar you spend at the store.
+However, if you sign up for CVS rewards, you can get 30 percent off on most Thursdays.
+CVS also offers little sale coupons that mark the original price down, while Walgreens offers 1 percent off for every dollar you spend at the store.
 If you are using the reward system, CVS wins.

 24. Beauty Products